OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

   - Monitoring
 ---

 Kubernetes is rapidly becoming the dominant platform for hosting and running applications.
-At Octopus, we want to provide the best experience for deploying to and monitoring your applications on Kubernetes.
+At Octopus, we want to provide the best experience for deploying and monitoring your applications on Kubernetes.
 To make your deployments to Kubernetes simpler, faster, and safer, Octopus has a deployment target called the Kubernetes agent.

 The Kubernetes agent is a small, lightweight application you install into your Kubernetes cluster.
-The Kubernetes monitor is the next major expansion of capabilities of this deployment agent.
+The Kubernetes monitor is the next major expansion of the capabilities of this deployment agent.

-## Post deployment monitoring
+## Post-deployment monitoring
-Monitoring is an important part in a deployment process and is even more important when it comes to Kubernetes.
+Monitoring is an important part of the deployment process and is even more important when it comes to Kubernetes.
 It gives you confidence that your applications are running as expected.

 When troubleshooting an unhealthy app, you often need to use a combination of tools and login credentials to figure out what's going wrong, and that can be quite fiddly, especially with Kubernetes.
-Your Octopus Deploy instance already has these credentials and awareness of your apps similar-to run books.
-We're aiming to make octopus the first port of call as you and your team continuously deliver software.
+Your Octopus Deploy instance already has these credentials and awareness of your applications similar to run books.
+We're aiming to make Octopus the first port of call as you and your team continuously deliver software.

 We roll up the combined status for the objects in a given release, per environment into a single live status.